 The Wheel.
 When you get a five-card straight that contains A, two, three, four, and five, you get the wheel.
-When you play ace-to-five lowball, this is the best possible low-hand combination.
+When you play ace-to-five lowball, this final hand is the best possible low-hand combination.

 Jackpot.
 This hand name comes from Las Vegas-style casino games.
 When you see three sevens lined up on a slot machine, it means you have just won a top prize or all the coins available for paying out.

 Whether you play poker at the real poker table or enjoy online poker more, this article will definitely enrich your game vocabulary.
-Try using these popular hand nicknames the next time you’re playing.
+Try using these popular hand nicknames like 'big slick' and 'pocket jacks' the next time you’re playing.

 And there's always room to get creative with your own nicknames; you might find your own hand nicknames making an impression at the poker tournaments.